 Shopify not only has more features directly integrated into their platform, but they also have a well-established app store that includes free and paid apps to extend your store with every feature you could possibly need.

 That said, this section is a bit unfair to GoDaddy, because, again, they are a general website builder that includes eCommerce.
 Shopify is strictly an eCommerce platform.

 If Shopify didn’t “win” on eCommerce features it would be a surprise.
-Technically, GoDaddy competes more with Wix & Weebly than with Shopify or BigCommerce.
+Technically, GoDaddy competes more with Wix & Weebly than with Shopify.

 GoDaddy vs Shopify on Ecommerce Features